Download it Today | Learn about the Author | Watch the Webinar

 5. Differences in clergy and lay leaders’ experiences

 Ordained clergy and lay leaders experienced self-care and spiritual well-being in different ways.
 They also experienced different aspects of the multiple pandemics in different ways.
-They need to learn from each other and understand how capitalism and consumerism are shaping their realities, defining labor for hire, and working to resist together.
+They need to learn from each other and understand how capitalism and consumerism are shaping their realities, defining labor for hire and undermining well-being.
+Clergy and lay leaders can work collaboratively to provide pastoral and ritual care, and to narrate new future stories.

 6. Ongoing racialized injustice